Bayesian Estimation of Attribute and Identification Disclosure Risks in Synthetic Data: Bayesian estimation of attribute disclosure risks

 which is very close to the distribution from which the synthetic data $\mathbf{Z}_{(l)}$ is generated, as in

 where $\mathbf{y}_i$ is the true record in the original confidential dataset $\mathbf{y}$.
-As we can see, the only difference in the conditioned quantities in Equation (\ref{eq:AttriImportance1}) and Equation (\ref{eq:AttriImportance2}) is difference between $\mathbf{y^*}$ (the random guess) and $\mathbf{y}_i$ (the true record).
+As we can see, the only difference in the conditioned quantities in Equation (\ref{eq:AttriImportance1}) and Equation (\ref{eq:AttriImportance2}) is the difference between $\mathbf{y^*}$ (the random inferred value) and $\mathbf{y}_i$ (the true record).

 In fact, we could utilize the small difference between $\mathbf{y}$ and $(\mathbf{Y}_i^{s} = \mathbf{y^*}, \mathbf{y}^{us}, A = \mathbf{y}_{-i}^{s}, S)$ for estimating $p(\mathbf{Z}_{(l)} \mid \mathbf{Y}_i^{s} = \mathbf{y}^*, \mathbf{y}^{us}, A = \mathbf{y}_{-i}^{s}, S)$.
 If we use $\Theta$ to denote the parameters in the synthesis model $M$, we could easily incorporate $\Theta$ draws in our estimation of $p(\mathbf{Z}_{(l)} \mid \mathbf{Y}_i^{s} = \mathbf{y}^*, \mathbf{y}^{us}, A = \mathbf{y}_{-i}^{s}, S)$ through a Monte Carlo step, as in